 • Productivity in NHS Hospitals – Carter report 2016; Hospital Pharmacy Transformation Plans

-• Applicants need to have permission and support from their employing organisation to participate in the course; as the independent prescribing course is 60 credits (600 hours of effort) and this will be gained through a mixture of face to face teaching, work based practice, both of which will effect applicants service delivery at base, and a lot of self- directed learning for which applicants need to consider, as this will need to be done in their own time.
+• Applicants need to have permission and support from their employing organisation to participate in the course; it is important to note that the course is a 60 credit module associated with 600 hours of study which will be gained through a mixture of face to face teaching, work based practice and self- directed learning

-• There is a service need, in which an independent prescriber will benefit both patients and the organisation
+• There must a service need, in which an independent prescriber will benefit both patients and the organisation

-• Applicants and their organisations need to ensure that they will have access to a prescribing budget on successful completion of the course to ensure that the skill gained on the course is used in practice to benefit patient care.
+• Applicants and their employers need to ensure that they will have access to a prescribing budget on successful completion of the course

 Pharmacists applying to become an Independent Prescriber must fulfil the following criteria: